Coherent interplay between surface acoustic waves and coupled mechanical resonators: transition from plasmon-like to

-A longitudinal excitation of a similar pillar pair, not reported here, leads to the observation of the same coupling scheme, with each pillar adopting its two orthogonal states and passing through an avoided crossing point.
+A longitudinal excitation of an equivalent pillar pair, reported in Supplementary Figure~7, leads to the observation of a similar coupling scheme.
+The observed frequency splitting, along with the observation of orthogonal polarisation states, points at the occurrence of an avoided crossing of the two resonator modes.
 Interaction between the two pillars through the substrate surface is then expected and demonstrated to occur in the field maps displayed in Figure~\ref{6um_surface} reporting measurements in the case of a transverse (Fig.~\ref{6um_surface}a) and a longitudinal (Fig.~\ref{6um_surface}b) excitation.
 This interaction reciprocally leads to a channeling of the elastic energy at the substrate surface.
 The amplitude of out-of-plane component of the surface displacement is of the order of 0.5~nm, a value directly comparable to the one of the incident Rayleigh wave.
-Resonator-to-resonator coupling therefore leads to a deeply sub-wavelength confinement of surface acoustic waves with a localization directly conditioned by the direction of vibration of the pillars.
+Resonator-to-resonator coupling therefore leads to a deeply sub-wavelength confinement of surface acoustic waves with a localisation directly conditioned by the direction of vibration of the pillars.